mpigsley/nebraska-mushrooms/src/cms/content/articles/key/pileate.md

 ---
 templateKey: article
-title: Key to Mushrooms with a Sessile Cap
+title: Key to Mushrooms with a Cap
 date: 2025-11-02
 author: Derek Zeller
 ---